-First, note that we did not use Rogers' first name or the title of his book in either of these examples.
-Also note that the year always directly followed the author's name, regardless of where the name appears.
+First, note that we did not use Cunningham's first name or the title of the article or source in either of these examples.
+Also, note that the year always directly follows the author's name, regardless of where the name appears.
 In both cases, the page number was provided because it was a direct quotation.
 Lastly, note that the period came after the parenthetical reference, not at the end of the quotation.
 These are all important hallmarks of APA citation style.
 Your decision to use one of these two options should be based on how you want the sentence to flow, which is a stylistic consideration.
-Both options are correct for acknowledging a direct quotation.
+Both options are correct for citing a direct quotation.